 About Mr. Earhart

 Out of college, I began my teaching career in Concordia, MO (population: 2,100) teaching a variety of humanities courses whilst calling the offense on Friday nights.
-But being as how I do not hunt, fish, ride horses, or worship NASCAR, I decided to move to Austin after my second year of teaching.
+But I decided to move to Austin after my second year of teaching.
 It was a wise move.
-I must like Austin, as I’ve since acquired a dog and a house – even convincing my elder brother, Jeremy, a professional starving-artist, to abandon Brooklyn for the allure of Austin two years ago.
+Austin has been good to me, as I’ve since acquired a dog and a house – even convincing my elder brother, Jeremy, a professional artist, to abandon Brooklyn for the allure of Austin four years ago.

-Over the last 6 years, my most significant responsibility at Anderson occurs in my coordinating of the AVID Program.
+Over the last 6 years, my most significant responsibility at Anderson occured in my coordinating of the AVID Program.
 Advancement via Individual Determination seeks to support students who will be the first in their family to graduate from college.
-My role is to identify, recruit, teach, and support AVID students in their pursuit of a college education.
-I teach 2 sections of AVID (with the wonderful Ms. Hollrah teaching 6 sections and our new team member Mr. Routt teaching 1 section) and can easily say that AVID is my most challenging and rewarding teaching assignment.
-My involvement with AVID began 5 years ago, when I was asked to rebuild the program.
+My role was to identify, recruit, teach, and support AVID students in their pursuit of a college education.
+AVID was my most challenging and rewarding teaching assignment.
+6 years ago, when I was asked to rebuild the program.
 I recruited a class of 25 students and began quite a journey.
-This spring I will graduate and send-off to college my 3rd AVID group of seniors.
+This Fall my 3rd AVID group of seniors heads-off to college.
 It’s safe to say that these students hold a special place in my heart, having taught them for their entire high school career.
 I’m extremely proud of them and myself for what we have accomplished.
-I’m equally proud that Anderson HS has committed to the AVID Program, as this year we will have over 200 AVID students in 9 sections.
+I’m equally proud that Anderson HS has committed to the AVID Program, as this year we will have over 175 AVID students in 9 sections.
 We continue to grow as a program, providing more support to a population of students that is all too often marginalized by our society.
 There is little doubt that my recent accolades are directly related to my work with our AVID students.
 These students have taught me more about education and life than anything else, and I’m thankful for the opportunity to work with them everyday.
 If you want a window into the wonderful world of AVID, watch this video featuring AVID graduate, Dulce Ruiz; as she explains her dream of being the first in her family to graduate college.
 To me, Dulce and her fellow AVID students, are family.

 And this year I’ll have much more time to improve the Students as Teachers program.
-This is only the third year of this unique program, but I’m certainly excited at the potential of the SAT program, even though I’m aware that there will be a learning curve involved.
-With continued cuts in funding, Anderson is turning to a model of students teaching students as a way to provide more support to our learners.
-SATs will consist of students that demonstrate strong skills in a particular subject area being assigned to help a freshman or sophomore section of students in need of support.
+Students as Teachers utilizes a model of “students teaching students.”
+SATs demonstrate strong skills in a particular subject area and are then assigned to help a freshman or sophomore section of students in need of support.
 Basically, a SAT will be assigned to a course like Algebra 1, and, when students are having difficulties, the SAT will intervene by reteaching a concept in a small-group or individual setting.
-My role will be to help train, place, and monitor these SATs, ensuring that SATs earn a weighted credit for their work.
-The program has a noble goal, and it has the potential to teach both SATs and struggling students valuable lessons.
+My role is to help train, place, and monitor these SATs, ensuring more support for Anderson students.

 That’s probably more than enough info for now.
 If you made it this far, thanks for reading!
 Comments and questions are welcome.